 Backpacking through India alone, the daily routine of obliging for photos can get mildly annoying but I do understand this fixation of taking selfies with strangers.
 I’ve done it myself countless times.
 In Rajasthan I would regularly ask for photos of women adorned in beautiful jewelry and in Varanasi I became borderline obsessive about taking snaps of sadhus.
 As humans, we are innately inquisitive about others and there is no better souvenir than a selfie with someone who looks and dresses completely different to you.
 As long as they are happy and consent to being photographed.

 Whilst I am partial to a selfie, I’m often baffled by people’s obsession to capture the perfect photo at the expense of the experience itself.
 Selfies are fun but can spoil your enjoyment of the moment.
 Can the pursuit of the perfect shot distract you completely from the very purpose of your visit?
 I don’t just want a phone full of photos of that crazy market in Mumbai, I want to remember the intoxicating smell of spices and sweat, to take time to engage with the people flogging pineapples instead of just snapping them and walking off and I want to use my senses, not just an app on my phone, to soak up the atmosphere and chaos of the unique places I visit.

 Selfies soon lie dormant in our ‘mobile uploads’ album but being able to verbalise those moments and reminisce for years to come has much more longevity.
 No selfie can encapsulate the feeling when you sipped your first chai on the chaotic streets of Mumbai or the memories evoked when you think back to that lingering sunset over Hampi’s boulderous landscape.
-Whilst the modern phenomenon of selfie-taking plonks us in the midst of the action and cements us to that place or moment, sharing those experiences in person when you get back home outweighs a thousand pics.
+Whilst the modern phenomenon of selfie-taking plonks us in the midst of the action and cements us to that place or moment, I always find that sharing those experiences in person when you get back home outweighs a thousand pics.